leftshiftone/dynabuffers/README.md

 ### Class

 Classes are the date transfer objects whose data are described by fields.
 Fields must have a name and a datatype and can have options.
-DynaBuffers supports the datatypes
+DynaBuffers supports the following datatypes:
 * string
 * byte
 * short